John Connolly (rugby union coach)

-John "Knuckles" Connolly (born 26 June 1951, in Brisbane) is a rugby union coach and the former head coach of the Wallabies.
+John "Knuckles" Connolly (born 26 June 1951) is an Australian rugby union coach and the former head coach of the Australia national rugby union team.
 Connolly has in the past worked with the Queensland Reds, Stade Français, Swansea RFC as well as Bath Rugby.

 As a rugby player, Connolly played hooker for the Brothers club in Brisbane.
 From 1980 through to 1982, Connolly acted as a player and a coach for a rugby team in Darwin.
 His first major coaching position was with the Brothers club in Brisbane in 1983, acting as the reserve grade coach for three years, taking the team to two premierships.
 Subsequent roles came to him as he was appointed as the Under 19s and Under 21s Queensland rugby union coach.
 In 1989, Connolly took up a coaching position within the Queensland Rugby team.
 In 1991, Connolly served as an Australian selector.
 During his time with Queensland, the side won the Super Six in 1992 and the Super 10 Championship in 1994 and 1995.

 With the inception of the Super 12 competition in Australia in 1996, Connolly continued his position at the Queensland Reds.
 The Reds won the minor premiership that year, and Connolly went on to win the Super 12 Coach of the Year award in both 1998 and 1999, the Reds also winning the minor premiership in 1999 as well.
 He went over to France the following season, where he took up a position at the Stade Français rugby club.
-The club won the premiership during the 1999-2000 season and were Heineken Cup finalists that same year as well as the next.
+The club won the premiership during the 1999–2000 season and were Heineken Cup finalists that same year as well as the next.
 He then coached at Swansea RFC in Wales.